| THE

 arrived safely back at the digs and I went inside for a change of

+underwear.
 Next morning the cause of the light failure was investigated with

 the benefit of warm sunshine.
 A steel tow-rope had slithered around in